Xiaotian13/xiaotian13.github.io/docs/life/jobji/BQ.md

 / How would your friend describe you?

 I would describe myself as diligent, energetic, and responsible.
-I am diligent because I workhard, I follow instructions carefully, and I complete things on time and to the requested standard.
+I am diligent because I work hard, I follow instructions carefully, and I complete things on time and to the requested standard.
 I am energetic which means I tend to get more work done than the average person.
 Finally, I am loyal which mean I'll always be a positive role model for the company, af will stay working here fo the long term and become a part of your ongoing success

 ### Questions to ask at the end of interview